spatie/laravel-permission/docs/basic-usage/new-app.md

 # (Choose Laravel Breeze, choose Blade with Alpine)
 # (choose your own dark-mode-support choice)
 # (choose your desired testing framework)
-# (say Yes to initialize a Git repo, so that you can track your code changes)
+# (If offered, say Yes to initialize a Git repo, so that you can track your code changes)
 # (Choose SQLite)
+# (say Yes to run default database migrations)

 cd mypermissionsdemo